≡ Menu

 Back then…

 They were mainly used as reindeer herders (yes, they’re real animals!).
 As you might suspect, reindeer herding is some serious work.
 If you’ve ever been to northern Scandinavia, you know the land is barren and the terrain rough.
-As a result, this dog is sturdy and strong with a resilience not all dogs have.
+As a result, this dog is sturdy and robust, with a resilience not all dogs have.

-Physical Characteristics of a Swedish Lapphund
+Physical Characteristics

 His waterproof…

-You can teach a Swedish Lapphund puppy to behave a little better and they’ll figure out when it’s the right time to bark.
-Like with most dogs, puppies are way more trainable than any adult dog.
+This lively dog is an excellent dog for the family.
+He’s friendly with his squad but may be disinterested in strangers.
+But that’s okay!
+He’s not the quietest dog on the block, so if you have fussy neighbors, that will be something to consider.
+The good news is you can teach a Swedish Lapphund puppy to behave better, and they’ll figure out when it’s the right time to bark.
+Like most dogs, puppies are way more trainable than any adult dog.
 The best way to train is with positive reinforcement techniques.

 Now since this…

-Swedish Lapphund Health Concerns
+Potential Health Concerns

 Of course…